MorevM/vue-transitions/README.md

 Custom options allows to change component names and default prop values.

-> It's recommended to use named export `plugin` instead of default export when setting custom options to get proper type information. \
+> It's recommended to use the named export `plugin` instead of default export when setting custom options to get proper type information. \
 > See code examples below.

 <details>